Guardianship and Incapacity

 Guardianship

-Our office handles guardianships of minors and incapacitated persons.
+Our office handles incapacity actions as well as guardianships of minors and incapacitated persons.

 GUARDIANSHIP is a legal proceeding in which a guardian is appointed to exercise the legal rights of an incapacitated person or a minor.